 Ultrasonography or MRI

-Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of alpha-fetoprotein (see Maternal serum screening for neural tube defects Maternal serum screening for neural tube defects Genetic evaluation is part of routine prenatal care and is ideally done before conception.
-The extent of genetic evaluation a woman chooses is related to how the woman weighs factors such as... read more ), ideally between 16 wk and 18 wk gestation; levels can also be done on amniotic fluid samples if previous testing suggests an increased risk.
+Prenatal screening can be done by doing fetal ultrasonography and by measuring maternal serum levels of alpha-fetoprotein (see Maternal serum screening for neural tube defects Noninvasive Prenatal Fetal Screening Tests Noninvasive prenatal screening for genetic disorders, unlike invasive testing, has no risk of test-related complications.
+Noninvasive maternal screening can help women decide whether to have... read more ), ideally between 16 weeks and 18 weeks gestation; levels of alpha-fetoprotein can also be measured in amniotic fluid samples if previous testing suggests an increased risk.
 Elevated levels suggest increased risk of spina bifida cystica (occult spinal dysraphism rarely causes elevated levels).

 Treatment of Spina Bifida